Lawmakers Are Far Apart On A New Coronavirus Relief Bill. Here Are 5 Sticking Points

 Presumptive Democratic presidential nominee Joe Biden rolled out his own proposal for what schools need, including an additional $30 billion.

-But as coronavirus cases spike in some regions and schools reevaluate plans to bring students back in person, some Republicans argue additional money should be conditioned on schools returning to full-time, in-person schedules.
+But as coronavirus cases spike in some regions and schools reevaluate plans to bring students back in person, some Republicans argue that additional money should be conditioned on schools returning to full-time, in-person schedules.

 5. Small business help